Dynamic Values

 riskInfo.impossibleTravelIndication of whether this user has connected from two different countries and the time between those connections can't be made through conventional air travel

-Example of utilizing riskInfo Dynamic keys in a flow condition:
+Example of utilizing riskInfo Dynamic values in a flow condition:

 Risk Info Example in Flow